Baakel/KastelEditor/README.md

 ## Usage
 To start the server you need to `cd` into the **KastelEditor** directory and run the `docker-compose up -d`.
 Your port _**5000**_ needs to be free for this to run.
-To access the server simpply go to http://localhost:5000/ To stop the server run the `docker-compose down` command.
+To access the server simply go to http://localhost:5000/ To stop the server run the `docker-compose down` command.
 This will stop all active containers and remove them.
 The database volume will not be removed this way.
 If you change anything in the codebase you will need to rebuild the **KastelEditor Image**, to do this run `docker-compose build`.